26 Countries That Offer Remote Work Visas in 2022

 Conditions

-- Prove you're employed by an company outside of Greece, or self-employed
+• Be employed by a company outside of Greece, or self-employed

-- Prove you haven't been a Greek tax resident for at least five of the past six years
+• Have no Greek tax residence for at least five of the previous six years

-- Obtain written and signed confirmation that you will not enter an employment relationship with a local employer while in Greece
+• Obtain a written and signed confirmation that you will not enter an employment relationship with a local employer while in Greece

 How to apply